 This summary highlights information contained in this Proxy Statement.
 This summary does not contain all of the information that you should consider, and you should carefully read the entire Proxy Statement before voting.

 ANNUAL MEETING OF STOCKHOLDERS

-Time and Date: 10:00 a.m., Eastern Time, Wednesday, May 26, 2021 Virtual Meeting Location: http://www.virtualshareholdermeeting.com/XRAY2021 Record Date: March 29, 2021 Voting: Stockholders as of the Record Date are entitled to vote.
-Each share of common stock is entitled to one vote for each director nominee and one vote for each of the other proposals to be voted on.
+Time and Date: 8:00 a.m., Eastern Time, Wednesday, May 25, 2022 each director nominee and one vote for each of the other proposals to be voted on.